 3. Fitbit Zip Wireless Activity Tracker

-- Simple fitness activity tracker with an ability to track steps, count calories, and estimate distance covered
+- Simple fitness activity tracker with the ability to track steps, count calories, and estimate distance covered

 - Decent battery life, up to 6 months of runtime

-- It’s a simple and effective fitness tracker for men and and a good choice for kids.
+- It’s a simple and effective fitness tracker for men and a good choice for kids.

 - Good for walking as well as running